MicrosoftLearning/mslearn-fabric/Instructions/Labs/13-real-time-dashboards.md

    ![Data being loaded into the KQL Database](./Images/choose-automotive-operations-analytics.png)

 7. Once the data is loaded, verify the data is loaded into the KQL database.
-You can accomplish this operation by selecting the ellipses to the right of the table, navigating to **Query table** and selecting **Show any 100 records**.
+You can accomplish this operation by selecting the ellipsis (...) to the right of the table, navigating to **Query table** and selecting **Show any 100 records**.

     ![Image of selecting the top 100 files from the RawServerMetrics table](./Images/rawservermetrics-top-100.png)